kabirarshafidz/pubmed_nlp/README.md

 | Model 5 (Token + Char + Positional)          | 81.52%      | 0.817906        | 0.815165     | 0.811884       |
 | Model 6 (Token + Char + Relative Positional) | 83.34%      | 0.836608        | 0.833449     | 0.828667       |

-(Replace XX with actual values from model evaluation.)

 ## How to Run the Notebook

 1. Install dependencies: